mayank-bharwal/CSC207-GYMULI-/README.md

 3. You can create a chat using an existing user.
 4. You can send messages by clicking on the chat.
 5. Currently we dont have the implementation for the other user to instantly see a created chat.
 For that you would have to run the app again.
 6. Otherwise everything else is working perfectly.
-The two users can send messages and  the messages are rendered in the chat instantly.
+The two similarusers can send messages and  the messages are rendered in the chat instantly.

 # MongoDB credentials so that you can check how the databases is updated
 https://www.mongodb.com